-You wouldn’t run a marathon without training for it, so use the same mindset when approaching a weight loss program.
-A crucial component for success is to mentally prepare for weight loss, so making changes in your mindset is priority No. 1.
+You wouldn’t run a marathon without training for it, and the same logic can be applied to embarking on a weight loss routine.
+A crucial component for weight loss success is mentally preparing for the changes to come.
 Think of your diet as a dress rehearsal for a new way of eating.
 Your job before starting a diet is to think about how you’re motivated, your emotional pitfalls, and the strategies that’ll help keep you mentally strong and committed to your goals.

 When consulting with her weight loss clients, Becky Kerkenbush, R.D., media representative for the Wisconsin Academy of Nutrition and Dietetics, says there are fundamental principal points for successfully losing weight and setting the stage for positive lifestyle changes.